The Wonderful O

 It was one of several of Thurber's works illustrated by his friend and frequent illustrator Marc Simont after Thurber went blind during the 1950s.

+The original brief back-cover blurb was written by E. B. White.

+The London Review of Books called it a "linguistic romp with an important lesson at its heart" and "a tale of loss, liberty and language laced with typical Thurberian wit".
+School Librarian wrote that "The period coloured illustrations add to the charm to make a very inviting book".
-The 2009 reprint by The New York Review Children's Collection, has the original illustrations by Marc Simont.

-For the Puffin Books edition, (1962) The Wonderful O was joined with The 13 Clocks, and both stories were illustrated by Ronald Searle.
+The 2009 reprint by The New York Review Children's Collection has the original illustrations by Marc Simont.
+For the Puffin Books edition (1962), The Wonderful O was joined with The 13 Clocks, and both stories were illustrated by Ronald Searle.